 On the other hand, you sell long-term capital gains over a year from the asset’s purchase date.
 Long-term capital gains are taxed at a much lower rate than ordinary business income.

 You should consult a tax expert if you have long-term capital gains.
 The rules for capital gains taxation are complicated and change often.

 A corporation is double taxed.
 That means the business is taxed when it earns a profit.
 Then, the business is taxed again when it distributes dividends to the owners.

 Corporation owners are paid with dividends, or distributions of company profits.
 If you own a corporation, you might receive dividends as cash payments, stock shares, or other property.

 Dividends can be taxed as ordinary income or capital gains, depending on the type of dividend.

-You can track your small business’s income with Patriot’s online accounting software.
-The software uses a simple cash-in, cash-out system.
-We offer free, U.S.-based support.
+Keeping up with your income doesn’t have to be complicated.
+Patriot’s online accounting software makes tracking income a breeze.
+And, we offer free, USA-based support.
 Try it for free today!

 This article is updated from its original publication date of August 30, 2016.This is not intended as legal advice; for more information, please click here.